rick-heig/nvme_csd/firmware/README.md

 On the NVMe CSD we need to install rclip-server.
 There are several ways to install it but the simplest is with the Ubuntu RootFS for the CSD and `pip` (Package Installer for Python).

-Note this is for Python 3.10 or newer, we recommend using a python virtual environment if the Python 3.10 or newer is not the main python installed for the system.
+Note this is for **Python 3.10 or newer**, we recommend using a python virtual environment if the Python 3.10 or newer is not the main python installed for the system.

 Instructions are given here for a Ubuntu 23.10 Mantic RootFS as a reference, they might need some adaptation for other RootFSes, however the instructions below allow to get all the requirements.